Mail.dll - .NET email component (IMAP, POP3)

 - Proxy support: HTTP and Socks proxy (Socks5, Socks4, Socks4a)

-- IMAP IDLE: push email support for IMAP servers
+- IMAP IDLE: push email support for IMAP client

 - UNIQUE Template engine support